cosmos/ethermint/CONTRIBUTING.md

 ## <span id="dev_procedure">Development Procedure</span>

----

 1. The latest state of development is on `development`.
 2. `development` must never
    fail `make lint, make test, make test-race, make test-rpc, make test-solidity, make test-import`
 3. No `--force` onto `development` (except when reverting a broken commit, which should seldom happen).
-4. Create your feature branch from `development` either on `github.com/cosmos/ethermint`, or your fork (using `git remote add origin`).
+4. Create your feature branch from `development` either on `github.com/cosmos/ethermint`, or your fork ( using `git remote add origin`).
 5. Before submitting a pull request, begin `git rebase` on top of `development`.

 ## <span id="pull_merge_procedure">Pull Merge Procedure</span>

----

 * Ensure pull branch is rebased on `development`.
 * Run `make test` to ensure that all tests pass.